"This has to be a case of mistaken identity..."

 Charisma, having gone on ahead of Nick (who, unbeknownst to her, has fallen asleep in the closet), finds Marshall and, wishing to get the evening over with, stops him from going after Aggie.
 Penny, still observing, thinks Charisma is yet another woman Marshall's playing the field with and snaps away, whereupon Charisma spots her and, recalling that Nick's daughter is an "artsy" type, assumes Penny to be her and invites her to join them, creating an uncomfortable situation for Penny and Marshall who, because of their mutual, contrasting relations to Karen, dislike each other.
 Aggie, meanwhile, having concluded that Nick and Marshall would probably like each other, heads back from the washroom, just in time to overhear Marshall, out of Penny's earshot, tell his mother that he doesn't like "this girl" and is opposed to her being his "stepsister-in-training."
 Aggie assumes he's talking about her.

 Karen is still bra-shopping when she realizes she's lost track of the time and rushes to the food court in a panic, fearing the worst.
 Charisma stops Penny (who momentarily mistakes her grabbing her arm for sexual interest) from leaving and tells her they'll have to try and get along "if I'm gonna keep shagging your dad."
 Noting that Penny's retreated into stunned silence, Charisma angrily calls Nick, waking him up, and tells him to get over there.
 Aggie and Karen, both in tears, literally run smack into each other.
-As Karen runs off without a word, inadvertently contributing to a somewhat contrived mishap that knocks Nick unconscious inside the closet, Aggie is disturbed by the tingling feeling she's gotten from contact with her chest.
+As Karen runs off without a word, inadvertently contributing to a somewhat contrived mishap that knocks Nick unconscious inside the closet, Aggie is disturbed by the tingling feeling she's gotten from contact with her chest, hoping it's left over tingles from her time with Marshall as her day's been complicated enough.

-As they wait for Nick, Charisma asks Penny whether "her" father used to be apathetic, joyless and inactive, but has now become full of life.
+As they wait for Nick, Charisma tries to convince Penny the relationship is happening, asking whether "her" father used to be apathetic, joyless and inactive, but has now become full of life.
 Penny reflects that her father, Rob, has in fact been a couch potato for years (the reason for this is revealed in a subsequent arc), and then recalls his having openly gawked at younger women earlier that day.
 Now convinced Rob is

 having an affair with Charisma, Penny hugs her in gratitude for supposedly bringing back the lively, fun dad she once knew, and by doing so, giving her parents another shot at happiness.
 This confuses Charisma, who knows Nick is a widower.
 At this point Karen turns up and, thinking Penny's "working the mom" to get at Marshall, trades insults with her, thus further frustrating Charisma.